Pixel Density Calculator

 How to Compare Pixel Density Between Different Displays

 When comparing displays, pixel density provides a more meaningful metric than resolution alone.
 A 24-inch 1080p monitor (92 PPI) appears less sharp than a 27-inch 1440p monitor (109 PPI), despite the larger display showing more pixels total.
+Our standard resolutions reference lists the exact pixel counts for every common format to help with these comparisons.

 Consider your typical viewing distance when evaluating pixel density.
 Higher PPI matters more at close range.
 For desktop use, most people won't perceive significant improvement beyond 150 PPI at typical viewing distances, though text-heavy work may benefit from higher densities.